How Refreshing Old Content Could Be Your Quickest SEO Win

 Remember, Google is a complicated beast so when you update old content, its rankings can go down as well as up and are likely to fluctuate a little until it settles.

 Google uses a number of other factors (not just freshness), such as time spent on the page, CTR, and impressions, to determine the quality of your update, so don’t assume your pages will go up after an update.

 Here are three things we do when updating pages:

 How many words is enough?
-Type in the keyword you’re ranking for, click on the first three articles ranked in Google and copy and paste the content into a Word document.
+Type in the keyword you’re ranking for, click on the first three articles ranked in Google and copy and paste the content into a Word document or Google Document as we’ve done here.
 Then check the word count.

 Find the mean average between the three pages, and then ensure your page has 10-15% more words.

 Alternatively, you could enter the keyword in our free Word Count Suggest Tool.
 It’ll tell you the average word count for the top 10 search results.

 Again, you don’t want to update your content with fluff, so read other pages and blog comments that discuss your topic, and search for recent news stories to give you some ideas on what to add.

 Content is not limited to text, so add more images and videos if they are relevant.
 Google crawl robots do factor in image and video content when re-crawling your page.
 Video versions of blog posts and targeted explainer style videos can help to increase dwell time which in turn, signals to Google that your web page contains rich content that is relevant to a user’s search query.
 In fact, pages with video are 50x more likely to rank on page 1 of Google!